patricktcoakley/gdvm/README.md

 - Re-work the rest of the file management code to make it more testable by having overrides, which would also allow for custom install paths.
 - Get some working e2e tests, including searching, installing, setting, launching, and removing a specific version.
 - Possibly consider adding multi-select and multi-query to installations so that you could bulk-install multiple versions.
-- Get passing args to `godot` working 100%; it seems like [ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework) eats any args using `--` prefixes that are "magic"; for example, `--version` gets parsed and applied to the app itself and isn't passed to Godot.
-  - This doesn't affect running the symlink itself with args, just the `godot` command, so it's not a huge deal, but it would be nice to have it working.

 ## FAQ